Category Archives: Sips

 I traveled a lot over the last couple of months.
 I took several road trips to pretty little corners of Upstate New York and parts of New England that I hadn’t yet seen.
 There was a trip to Charleston as well.
 I went before Hurricane Matthew hit, and am sending lots of love and light there and to the other areas affected as they continue to clean up.
 If anything, I hope these photos will serve as another reminder to visit that truly beautiful city at some point.

-So as not to inundate you with all of the shots I took (I believe there were over 100 of pink houses alone; gosh!), I am going to update my original Charleston city guide with new photos and what we ate this time, where we stayed, etc. Spoiler alert: we loved the Peanut Butter & Jelly beer at Edmund’s Oast (I had my doubts about this, but the PB smell alone was enough to reel me in!), I’m still thinking about our incredible meal at 167 Raw, and Planters Inn will forever have my old-school-vintage-loving heart.
+So as not to inundate you with all of the shots I took, I am going to update my original Charleston city guide with new photos and what we ate this time, where we stayed, etc. Spoiler alert: we loved the Peanut Butter & Jelly beer at Edmund’s Oast (I had my doubts about this, but the PB smell alone was enough to reel me in!), I’m still thinking about our incredible meal at 167 Raw, and Planters Inn will forever have my old-school-vintage-loving heart.

 This post is a mashup then of what’s been happening and what’s to come.
 I should also mention that I’ll be heading to Grand Cayman myself for New Year’s Eve, so hopefully I (or my Aunt Linda) can pry another stellar cocktail recipe out of Ziggy; more adventures and more fun drinks always.
 In the meantime, some things may be shifting around here until I can get the redesign fully hashed out, but I intend to keep on posting.
 I have a backlog of recipes that I want to share and have so missed being able to connect with all of you.